Media Mix Navigator

-The Demand Generator, powered by econometrics, helps you maximise business returns from your media investment.
+The Media Mix Navigator tool, powered by econometrics, helps you get the most out of your media investment.

-It allows you to interrogate optimum media mixes, based on specific business parameters, to drive increased profit or revenue across the first year of investment and the resulting ‘base’ sales growth across the following two years.
+It allows you to explore different scenarios to define the optimum media mix for your business, whether your objective is to drive increased profit or revenue.
+The results are modelled across the first year of investment and the resulting ‘base’ sales growth across the following two years.

 How to use

-- Results will automatically display once all fields complete
+- Results will automatically display once all fields are complete

 - Brand search and affiliates are not included.
 These are considered pure ‘fulfilment’ media which facilitate a sale but don’t generate demand for a brand.
 These channels should be budgeted separately.
 Fulfilment costs have a bearing on advertising effectiveness (the revenue/profit/ROI would be lower, if included).

 - As budget is allocated at an annual level, the tool does not account for the impact of changes in weekly weights and flighting.

 - This optimiser cannot account for the impact of creative messaging.
 Creative strength or type (i.e. rational activation versus emotive brand) will have a strong bearing on the impact over time.
 A campaign where the execution is more skewed towards an emotive brand-driving message will have a weaker short-term effect, but a stronger longer-term impact on ‘base’ sales.
 Conversely, a campaign where the execution is skewed towards a rational activation message will have a higher short-term effect but lower long-term impact on ‘base’ sales.